-How to write a letter to your abuser
+How these women made the world understand what Larry Nassar did to them

 She started shaping her thoughts into a statement about five days before the start of sentencing, going through 10 to 12 drafts, she estimates.
 It was among the hardest things she's ever done, she said, sitting with her laptop in a coffee shop, trying not to cry.
 Writing at home wasn't much easier.
 When her feelings started to overwhelm her, she put her face in hands, took deep breaths and breathed through her emotions, she said.

+"It's such a complex creative process to get something out like this, because it's about me but it's also about the other victims and moving forward," she said.
+"There's so much to think about."

-Know your audience
+Identify your audience

-For the sake of judge -- who would eventually hear from 156 people -- she tried to be brief and forceful by drawing out the most "vile" things Nassar had done.
+For the sake of judge -- who would eventually hear from 156 people -- Stephens tried to be brief yet forceful by drawing out the most "vile" things Nassar had done.

+To drive home the point, she, too, made the choice to describe her abuse in graphic detail.

-For those who have never experienced child abuse, she wanted them to understand her frame of mind as a six-year-old who was victimized by a family friend.
+For those who have never experienced child abuse, she wanted to convey her frame of mind as a six-year-old who was victimized by a family friend.
 At that age, her favorite cartoon was "Clifford the Big Red Dog."
 She could not do a multiplication problem.
 She had yet not lost her baby teeth.

-To drive home the point, she described her abuse in graphic detail.
-For those who've never experienced abuse, "it's so hard to grasp what child abuse truly is.
+"It's so hard (for people) to grasp what child abuse truly is.
 People understand what it is, but if you don't force them to have an emotional reaction to your words, it's not really going to sink in."

-She saved her rage for Nassar.
 "I wanted him to see how powerful I was and that I was angry," she said.
 "I very specifically wanted to talk about the fact that he made me a liar to my parents and he knew what that would do to my life."

 When she first stepped up to the podium, a mood of fear and apprehension hung over the room, she said.
 Then, she addressed him directly and he lowered his face.
 Her confidence rose in sync with her anger, she said.